g-klein/DSLG/README.md

 ### Usage
 Visit the web app and design the layout of your level.
 Click "Download world" to download the layout in JSON format.
+You can find the web app hosted free here: https://confident-kilby-476aed.netlify.com/

 ![Editing level](https://i.imgur.com/hbVGmCD.gif)

 In unity, import the `.unitypackage` included in this repo.
 Add the DSLG prefab to your scene.
 Paste the contents of the JSON file into the JSON String field of the DSLG prefab, Then click the `Generate` button.